dear-suraj/Starting/README.md

 # Starting
 This is a Git &amp; GitHub.

-# teacher
+# Learning
-suraj chauhan
+Studying  git and github from basic.

-# student
+# Student
-delta
+Suraj Chauhan